korepwx/railgun/docs/userguide/homework.rst

 All nodes in ``hw.xml`` showed above are essential.
 Both the website of Railgun and the background runner will refuse to start up if it lacks anything.
-The functionality of the nodes are described in following table:
+The functionality of the nodes are described in the following
+table:

 .. tabularcolumns:: |p{4cm}|p{11cm}|